 Muscle Strengthening Exercises

 Strong muscles can take pressure off your hip joints and help to stabilise and support them.
 Examples of muscle strengthening exercises include:

 Set a chair against the wall and sit towards the front of the chair with your feet flat on the floor.
 Recline back with arms crossed and hands on your shoulders.
 With your head, neck, and back straight, bring your upper body forward gently raising to a standing position.
 Reverse the action returning to your original seated position.
 Repeat this up to six times, slowly building your strength up to 20 repetitions.

 Lie on your back on the floor with your knees bent and your feet on the floor, place your palms down near your hips.
 With a straight back, lift your buttocks up as high as possible.
 Use your hands for balance.
 Then lower yourself back to the floor.
 Do four to six repetitions, increase gradually up to 20 repetitions.

-Using the back of a chair to balance yourself, bend forward and lift your right leg straight behind you.
+Using the wall or the back of a chair to balance yourself, bend forward and lift your right leg straight behind you.
 Lift the leg as high as possible without bending your knee.
 After holding the position briefly, lower the leg slowly.
 Repeat with your left leg and try to complete this four to six times, increase gradually up to 20 times.

 Inner Thigh Stretch

 Sit with knees bent and the have the soles of your feet touching.
 Hold your shins or ankles with your hands, bend your upper body forward slowly.
 Use your elbows to gently press your knees down.
 Hold for about 20 to 30 seconds.